Interview by CLOT Magazine

 Could you guide us a bit through the line-up for this year’s edition?
-What was your main idea/concept behind the selection/curation and what are the shows you are most excited about to see or to be able to bring to MIRA/Barcelona?
+What was your main idea/concept behind the selection/curation, and what are the shows you are most excited about seeing or being able to bring to MIRA/Barcelona?

 Looking at this year’s festival line-up, where do you think music and audiovisual shows are heading in the near future and beyond?

 I think artists are starting to explore the idea of using technology as a tool to empower profound conceptual practices mixed with diverse art practices.

 Create an immersive gallery based on new narrative content, exploring and merging diverse formats and technologies, like gaming, interactivity, performance, etc.